Why Hire Us?

 At Luftman, Heck & Associates, our Cincinnati criminal attorneys realize that no one plans on being charged with a crime.
 However, if the unexpected happens, you need to take those criminal charges seriously.

-Regardless of the accusations, our experienced and highly-dedicated criminal lawyer Brad Groene is a top-rated (150+ 5-star reviews) defense attorney in Cincinnati and is ready to stand by your side.
+Regardless of the accusations, our experienced and highly-dedicated criminal lawyers Juliea Crumes and Brad Groene are top-rated (150+ 5-star reviews) defense attorneys in Cincinnati and ready to stand by your side.
 Whether it’s an OVI charge in Blue Ash, an assault charge in Fairfield, drug possession in Indian Hill, or any offense in Hamilton County, Southwestern Ohio, or Northern Kentucky, let us explain the charges you are facing and fiercely defend you.

 Criminal Cases we handle